lochyj/OS/README.md

 ## Running

 ### Linux
-    To run the kernel, you need to have qemu installed.
-Then run `./run.sh` in the root directory of the project.
     To build the kernel, you need to have qemu installed.
 Then run `./build.sh` in the root directory of the project.

 ### Windows and Mac